snafaru/Wizardry.Code/README.md

 # Wizardry.Code
-Wizardry Proving Grounds v3.1 - Editing and Compiling WIZARDRY.CODE and SYSTEM.STARTUP - Apple II - UCSD Pascal 1.1
+Wizardry Proving Grounds v3.2 - Editing and Compiling WIZARDRY.CODE and SYSTEM.STARTUP - Apple II - UCSD Pascal 1.1
 -

 First, I'd like to start with an acknowledgment.
 The baseline for this project's code is the re-engineered Pascal source code (and assembler code) from the Wizardry_I program by Thomas William Ewers.
 This project would not exist without it.
 I am forever grateful for his work.

-More than forty years after the last public release of Wizardry Proving Grounds of the Mad Overlord for the Apple II platform, Wizardry Proving Grounds v3.1 is released!
+More than forty-five years after the last public release of Wizardry Proving Grounds of the Mad Overlord for the Apple II platform, Wizardry Proving Grounds v3.2 is released!

-More than 100 database and code fixes, and enhancements, have been done in Wizardry Proving Grounds v3.1.
+More than 100 database and code fixes, and enhancements, have been done in Wizardry Proving Grounds v3.2.

 You can find more details and downloads at https://www.zimlab.com/wizardry